NeKoRoSYS/nekorosys.github.io/docs/about.md

 ---
 # About Me

-Hello there, I am GenecroMarX!
+Hello there, I am NecroMarX!
 You can call me Necro for short, or even Marky, I guess. ¯\_(ツ)_/¯

-I am an aspiring graphic designer, I play video games, and I also develop Minecraft: Bedrock Edition add-ons!
-I made this website for the sole purpose of making a more personal space for my creations.
+I am an aspiring graphic designer, sofware developer, and game developer.
+I made this website for the sole purpose of making a personal space for my creations for everyone interested to see!

 <br>